 So How to Repair Bosch Hot Water Controller?

 First, turn off the power to the Bosch Gas Hot water heater.
 Very Important to Isolate the electrons.
-This power switch is usually next to the unit its self, tag it out (Do Not Turn On)
+This power switch is usually next to the unit itself, tag it out (Do Not Turn On)

 You are going to need some tools.
 Every home handyman should have these electrical tools in their garage.